Explore Minneapolis Craft Beer By Bike or on Foot

 Go hungry because portions are large!
 If you love it as much as I do, grab some food to go at their attached grocery store and bakery.

-Route 3: Best Minneapolis Breweries in the North Loop
+Route 3: Best Minneapolis Breweries in the North Loop (in green)

 What once was a railyard and industrial center of Minneapolis, is now one of the up and coming neighborhoods of the city.
 Directly adjacent to downtown Minneapolis, the North Loop is made up of refurbished buildings mixed in with new developments for a new meets old feel.
 This neighborhood is also home to some of the best Minneapolis breweries and restaurants.
 The best way to explore the North Loop Breweries is on foot.